genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 For 2-channel Agilent microarrays, procedures for within-array normalisation (e.g. "loess", "median") can also be applied.

-.. note:: **What is the difference between 1-channel and 2-channel microarray?**
+.. note:: **What is the difference between 1-channel and 2-channel microarrays?**

           Two-channel (or two-color) microarrays are typically hybridized with cDNA prepared from two samples (or two experimental conditions)